alxndr42/ansible-tor/README.md

 # ansible-tor

-Installs Tor relays on Debian-based systems with systemd.
+Installs Tor relays on Debian-based systems.

 This role uses the default Tor instance (configuration in */etc/tor/torrc*) for hidden services and optionally a SOCKS proxy.
 Bridge, middle and exit